from 2010 to 2017

 Growing up in LA i admired everything about Hollywood.
 My dream was to tell the next great american story through cinema.
 This is a compilation of the work i've done in media, motion graphics, and film in 2011.
 The work ranges from illustration to design and composition to animation and 3d modeling.
 It's where my career started as a designer.

 After 3 years in entertainment and television i was looking for a new challenge.
-I was lucky enough to join a super talented team at Google where I was able to be a big part of several android releases and new app launches.
-My career at Google culminated with the launch of the new design system Material Design.
+I joined a super talented team at Google where I was able to be a big part of several android releases and new app launches.
+My career at Google culminated with the launch of the new design system we called Material Design.

 Loading sucks and let's make it fun.
 Make it feel continuous and never ending, never losing momentum.